 Prerequisites: English 1110 (110) or 1111 (111), or equivalent; no music prerequisites

 This course will give you a detailed understanding of how music has functioned in film across its century-long history, as produced in Hollywood and in other countries, and by filmmakers independent of the studio system.
 No musical experience is required.
 You will be introduced to film theory and to musical styles, become more film-literate, and learn to recognize the methods of prominent filmmakers and composers.

-Evaluation will be through three tests, one eight-page term paper, and class participation.
+Evaluation will be through several tests, a term paper, and class participation.